 Preparing yourself for a pet is sometimes more serious than buying an actual pet.
-If you are a beginner and you don’t have anything you can use for your pet (bowl, food, toys….) you must find out what you need, prices of everything, and make a total budget so you’ll now how much money you need.
-I didn’t have anything, my only pet before Frida was a goldfish named Nemo so I literally couldn’t use anything I had at home.
-I had to buy a cage, bowls, toys, a leash (yes we walk around with a leash) and it all cost me about twice more than Frida alone.
+If you are a beginner and you don’t have anything you can use for your pet (bowl, food, toys….) you must find out what you need.
+You have to consider the prices and make a budget so you’ll know how much money you need.
+My only pet before Frida was a goldfish named Nemo so I literally couldn’t use anything I had at home.
+My plan was to buy a cage, bowls, toys, a leash (yes we walk around with a leash) and it all cost me about twice more than Frida alone.

 The first thing I’ve searched for is a cage.
-When ferrets are awake (they sleep most of the day and night) and you sometimes can’t let them out of the cage, they need to have some room in it.
-Today in the market there are cages made especially for ferrets, so you don’t have to worry if you will pick the wrong one.
+When ferrets are awake (they sleep most of the day and night) and you can’t let them out of the cage, they need to have some room in it.
+Today there are cages made especially for ferrets, so you don’t have to worry if you will pick the wrong one.
 Basic minimum dimensions are 80x50x60 cm.
-It would be great if cage has removable platforms which you can adjust to different levels.
+It would be great if the cage has removable platforms that you can adjust to different levels.
 It is a little thing that can make their time spent in the cage more fun.
 They can jump from one to another platform.

 Since ferrets sleep more than 16 hours a day, they need a comfortable bed.
-What is more comfortable for sleeping than hammock?
+What is more comfortable for sleeping than a hammock?
 Ferrets adore hammocks and big piles of sheets or blankets so they can tuck themselves in.
-There are really great models on the internet, in a shape of banana, pirate ship, cube, anything you want.
-My personal favorite is banana. 🙂 Once, Frida tuck herself in so deep in the sheet I had to foind a place where she entered first than take her out.
+There are really great models on the internet, in the shape of a banana, pirate ship, cube, anything you want.
+My personal favorite is banana.
+Once, Frida tucks herself in so deep in the sheet I had to find a place where she entered first than take her out.
 It all lasted about 5 minutes, it was hilarious.

-When I bought a cage, I didn’t want to buy litter box, I wanted to do something on my own, so I made it.
+When I bought a cage, I didn’t want to buy a litter box, I wanted to do something on my own, so I made it.
 What I did is actually pretty simple.
-For that you need a cage (of course), a duck tape, a wooden board, saw, something to measure and that is pretty much everything.
+For that, you need a cage (of course), a duck tape, a wooden board, a saw, something to measure and that is pretty much everything.